cpanel/elevate/docs-website-src/content/elevate-faq.md

    /scripts/elevate-cpanel --start
 ```

-You can also unlock the process with the following commands:
+You can also unlock the process with the following steps:

 1. Clear the previous stage with the following command.
 Do **not** use this option if the process is past Stage 2.